 - Avoid letting a child with epilepsy sleep on the top bunk.

 - Replace all glass doors and any windows near the ground with either safety glass or plastic.

 Most children with seizures can lead an active lifestyle.
-Plan ahead for the possible dangers of a certain activity.
-Activities should be avoided if a loss of consciousness or control would result in an injury.
+You should still plan ahead for the possible dangers of certain activities.
+These activities should be avoided if a loss of consciousness or control would result in an injury.

-- Some safe activities include jogging, aerobics, moderate cross-country skiing, dancing, tennis, golf, hiking, and bowling.
-Games and playing in gym class or on the playground are generally okay.
+- Safe activities include jogging, aerobics, moderate cross-country skiing, dancing, tennis, golf, hiking, and bowling.
+Games and playing in gym class or on the playground are generally OK.

 - Children should have someone to help them climb on a jungle gym or perform gymnastics.

 - Ask your child's doctor about your child participating in contact sports.

 Have your child carry and take seizure medicines at school.
 Teachers and others at schools should know about your child's seizures and seizure medicines.

 Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.